 Sit down together and work out a budget.
 Agree to take a look at expenses every month.
-If the meeting is prearranged and you both come to the table with 100% transparency, then the conversation about money can move from the emotional and into the practical.
+If the meeting is prearranged and you both come to the table with 100% transparency, the conversation about money can move from the emotional to the practical.

 2. Family Communication

 “You never talk!”
 “You never listen!”
-Well, it’s easy to be distracted, so try this:
+Well, distraction can disrupt communication, so try these:

 - Dedicate 30 minutes every evening to “conversation with coffee” (or the beverage of your choice).

-- Go through our conversation starters and actually schedule time for a face-to-face every day.
+- Go through our conversation starters and actually schedule a time for face-to-face communication every day.

-Of course, you fight about the children!
-Recognize the fact that tensions run high because you love them so much.
-Then turn conflict into communication by saying, “I need your help figuring out how to deal with this…” at the start of “those” conversations.
+There will always be couples fighting about children.
+Recognize that tensions run high because you both love them so much.
+Then turn conflict into communication by saying, “I need your help figuring out how to deal with this” at the start of those conversations.

-You know The Rolling Stones old tune, Time Is on My Side?
+Do you know The Rolling Stones’ old tune Time Is on My Side?
 Well, it’s wrong.
 Time is typically the thief of family harmony.
 Couples fight all the time for a stake in how the 24 hours are divvied up.
 Instead of fighting, join forces.
-“Okay, here’s the day/week/vacation, let’s figure out how to make it work for us.”
+“Okay, here’s the day/week/vacation.
+Let’s figure out how to make it work for us.”
 Make it a partnership against the conspiracy of time—the common foe.

-Are they my priorities, her priorities, or our priorities and who has the power of veto?
-First things first: Power in the marriage relationship equation is gained only by giving it away.
-It’s important to remember that the first priority is always love; that love gives itself away, and that “Love does not dishonor others, it is not self-seeking…” (Paul, circa 70 A.D.)
+Are they my priorities, her priorities, or our priorities, and who has the power to veto?
+First things first: Power in the marriage relationship is gained only by giving it away.
+It’s important to remember that the first priority is always love, that love gives itself away, and that “love does not dishonor others, it is not self-seeking.”
+(Paul, circa 70 A.D.)

 Jealousy is best defined as resentment against a rival.
 In marriage, everything can be a potential rival.
 The children, possessions, friends, work, colleagues, church commitments.
-The perception of rivalry is as powerful as the reality of it and as such should never be discounted.
+The perception of rivalry is as powerful as the reality of it and as such, should never be discounted.
 So, All Pro Dads, make it your business to communicate what is true to your wife!
-You can’t overdo this one, but you can undo your marriage if you take her for granted.
+You can’t overdo this, but you can undo your marriage if you take her for granted.

-Some couples fight based on denominational preference, some fight over the fundamentals of faith, some fight regarding levels of commitment and some fight about religion because one of them is interested and the other is not.
-Regardless of the fight, try to live your faith with authenticity, integrity, and humility.
-The closer you are to God then the closer (no matter where your spouse stands) you are to your mate.
+Some couples fight over denominational preference, some fight over the fundamentals of faith, some fight over levels of commitment, and some fight over religion, because one of you is interested and the other is not.
+Regardless of the fight, live your faith with authenticity, integrity, and humility.
+The closer you are to God, the closer you are to your mate, no matter where your spouse stands.
 The key point here is your faithfulness, not theirs.